rivt-info/rivtinfo.github.io/rivt.md

 rv.T(str) - tools: Python functions and scripts
 </pre>

-When running in an IDE (e.g. VSCode), functions may be run individually with the standard cell decorator - # %%.
+When running in an IDE (e.g. VSCode), functions may be run individually with the standard cell decorator <pre style="background: #cfdde2"> # %% </pre>.
 Interactive output is formatted as utf-8 text for speed and general compatiblility.

 Document and report files are generated using the rv.writemd() and rv.writepdf() functions which generate files in GitHub Flavored Markdown (GFM) and PDF formats respectively.

-rivt works with documents of all sizes - from single files to extensive reports including hundreds of files.
+rivt works with single files and extensive reports including hundreds of files.
 Multi-file reports are structured through a tri-level folder structure explained here <a href="rivt-doc.html">here</a>.

 ## API functions